-If you’re thinking of doing a Hyderabad-to-Hampi road trip, here are some things that we’ve learned during five trips of our own.
+If you’re thinking of doing a Hyderabad-to-Hampi road trip, here are some things that we’ve learned during six trips of our own.
 Things that’ll help you plan your own trip.

 A quick heads-up: This post contains affiliate links, through which you can buy things if you like.
 If you do choose to buy something, I’ll get a small commission at zero extra cost to you.
 This helps me keep this blog running.
 No fear, the opinions expressed here are still my own.